zhongerting/WarpX2511-xjtu/Docs/source/acknowledge_us.rst

               howpublished = {https://blast-warpx.github.io}
            }

-Since the WarpX is an actively evolving project, a specific version might be used in your work to ensure reproducibility.
+Since WarpX is an actively evolving project, a specific version might be used in your work to ensure reproducibility.
 You can select a *version-specific DOI* from the `release page <https://github.com/BLAST-WarpX/warpx/releases>`__ and add the version number to the cited title, e.g. for version ``25.10``:

 .. tab-set::